 Victoria: Latest Ozone Planning Activities

-On March 7, 2007, the commission adopted the following SIP revision for the Victoria County attainment area for the 1997 eight-hour ozone standard:
+On March 7, 2007, the commission adopted the following SIP revision for Victoria County:

 - Response to Comments